awslabs/benchmark-ai/bff/README.md

 The service interface for BenchmarkAI

 The `bai-bff` is the only user-facing, service-side, service through which all interactions with the Benchmark AI platform takes place.
-The client tool, `baictl`, interacts with this service and helps you make requests and launch commands.
+The client tool, `anubis`, interacts with this service and helps you make requests and launch commands.

 ## Usage